embedded-php/core/README.md

 This library contains the core functionality, such as GPIO manipulation and SPI/I2C protocol handling, used by other [Embedded PHP](https://github.com/embedded-php) libraries and projects.

+It is very unlikely that you want to use this library as is and likely that you're looking for the [Sensors Library](https://github.com/embedded-php/sensors) or the [Display Library](https://github.com/embedded-php/display) instead.

 ## Acknowledgements

 This is a partial port of the *superb* [luma.oled](https://github.com/rm-hull/luma.oled) Python library.